kavia-common/sow-generator-platform-17223-17232/frontend_reactjs/README_SOW.md

 - FP / T&M template selection
 - AI prompt panel as in-page right slide-over with right-side launcher icon
 - Review & edit
-- Export as Word (.docx) following the SOW template (headings, paragraphs, bullet lists)
+- Export as Word (.docx) using ONLY the provided DOCX template transcript: user data replaces matching placeholders in-place; unfilled placeholders remain unchanged; no extra fields, sections, or layout changes are added.

 IMPORTANT: OpenAI is not supported in this deployment.
 The AI features use only the local backend_express endpoints.